The Mole (American TV series) season 6: Episode 2

-The group must elect two players as the "masterminds" of the mission, who then divide the remaining ten candidates into three groups.
+The group must elect two members as the "masterminds" of the mission, who then divide the remaining ten contestants into three groups.
 Each group member begins locked in a cell within their group's cell block in the Boggo Road Gaol.
 Similar to an escape room, they must use various items and clues to escape their cell, and help remaining members escape if necessary.
 If all three groups escape their cell within one hour, $10,000 is added to the pot.

 Throughout the mission, the masterminds are given several decisions to make.
 First, they can reduce the time-limit by ten minutes to raise the potential earnings to $20,000.
 Second, they can spend $1,000 to give each group a clue to escape.
 Third, they can spend $5,000 to increase the remaining time-limit by five minutes.

 $14,000 was earned for the pot.